Lawrence Pech: New York, early 1980s

-The move to San Francisco
+Move to San Francisco

 In 1986, Helgi Tomasson invited Pech to join the San Francisco Ballet, and he was promoted to Principal dancer in 1990.
 There, he was choreographed by James Kudelka, David Bintley, Val Caniparoli, Mr. Tomasson, and Lisa deRibere, as well performing principal roles in ballets by Balanchine and others.
 In 1991, Pech was the subject of a KQED-TV special entitled "Blue Lair", a ballet about his victory over cancer.
 It was awarded a 1991 Emmy Award for Best Choreography.
 In 1993, he became co-founder and Artistic Director of the Diablo Ballet, but resigned in 1995.

 Other associations

 Pech produced, directed, and performed in three separate programs of original creations for The Florence Gould Theater at the California Palace of the Legion of Honor's Summer Arts Series, The Neptune Society at the Columbarium of San Francisco, and the California Institute of the Arts Summer Program (Valencia).
 He earned a Bachelor of Music degree in Composition from the San Francisco Conservatory of Music.
 He has written seven musical scores, including a three-movement piano suite, a song cycle for 16 a capella voices, and various chamber works.
 Pech choreographed as well as performed in numerous musicals around the San Francisco Bay Area (such as Mountain Play's Oklahoma!, which garnered him the Bay Area Theater Critics' Circle Awards for Best Supporting Actor in a Musical as Will Parker and Best Choreography, 1992).
 He continues to choreograph for the Belasco Children's Theater, and teaches ongoing master classes for Pacific Ballet Academy, the San Francisco Dance Center, and other companies throughout the U.S.

 Lawrence Pech has been Ballet Master for the San Francisco Opera for the past several years.
 He continues to choreograph and compose.
+He completed his masters degree in composition at the San Francisco Conservatory of Music, under the tuleage of David Conte, chair of the department in 2025.